hemidactylus/opabinia/README.md

 <img src="Doc/schematics/opabinia_bb.png" alt="Circuit schematics" width="90%"/>

-The Fritzing file for the above image is in `Doc/schematics`; however, due to the sloppy way three-wire junctions are made, it may open improperly.
+The Fritzing file for the above image is in `Doc/schematics`; however, due (probably) to the sloppy way three-wire junctions are made, it may open improperly.

 Moreover, the Fritzing project makes use of a custom part (`HC-SR04.fzpz`) for the proximity sensor, which can be obtained